Tournament Rules 2018

 - Fishing Hours: Fishing, defined as lines in the water, will begin at safe light (civil twilight) and weigh in closes at 4pm.
 Check out will begin at safe light by visual, cell phone or VHF on the designated tournament channel.

-- Weigh-in begins at 2:00 PM at the designated area of Beach Marine.
+- Weigh-in begins at 2:00 PM at the designated area of Sisters Creek Marina.
 Weigh-in closes at 4:00 pm.
 You must be in the weigh-in line by 4:00 PM to weigh your catch.
 A chip board located at the weigh in will be utilized to determine weigh in eligibility/closure.

 - All boats must check in with the Tournament Committee in person or by cell phone whether fishing or not.
 All participants must comply with Coast Guard regulations, equipment and instructions.
 This is a family tournament and alcoholic beverages are prohibited.